pawanvishwakarma/netflix-gpt/README.md

      - create VideoTitle Components
        - fetch first movie from MovieList and render its Title and overview
    - SecandaryContainer Components
+     - Created MovieList Component
+     - Created MovieCard Component
+     - Created custom hook for fetch data for it and rendered.

 # Feature
 - Login/ Sign Up